Fusaichi Pegasus: Background

-The colt was purchased as a yearling for $4 million by Fusao Sekiguchi.
-His name is a combination of his owner's name, "Fusao," and the Japanese word for one, "ichi," to mean #1 or the best.
-The second half is the winged horse of Greek mythology.
+The colt was purchased as a yearling by Fusao Sekiguchi for $4 million, which was the highest price paid for a Kentucky Derby winner at the time.
+His name is a combination of his owner's name, "Fusao", and the Japanese word for one, "ichi", to mean No. 1 or the best; the second half of his name came from that of a winged horse in Greek mythology.

-"FuPeg", as the stallion is known by his fans, is a son of Mr. Prospector and out of Angel Fever, a mare by leading sire Danzig.
+Nicknamed "Fu Peg", he was a son of Mr. Prospector and Angel Fever, a mare by leading sire Danzig.

 Racing career

 In early 2000, Fusaichi Pegasus won the Grade 2 San Felipe Stakes and Wood Memorial Stakes.

-Fusaichi Pegasus won the Kentucky Derby in a time of 2:01.12 for the 11/4 mile distance.
-He was the first favorite to win the Kentucky Derby since Spectacular Bid in 1979.
+Fusaichi Pegasus won the 2000 Kentucky Derby in a time of 2:01.12 for the 11/4 mile distance.
+At the time, it was the seventh fastest time in Kentucky Derby history; by the time of his death, it was the tenth fastest time.
+He was the first favorite to win the Kentucky Derby since Spectacular Bid in 1979 and the first horse to win the Kentucky Derby without winning a race as a two-year-old since Proud Clarion in 1967.
 He then lost to Red Bullet in the Preakness Stakes.
 After his loss in the Preakness Stakes, he did not race in the third leg of the Triple Crown, the Belmont Stakes.